inaimathi/langnostic/drafts/profiling-house-again.md

 It wasn't.

 There's enough weird shit happening here that I need a fresh brain for it.
 That was enough for now.
+The main roadblock I hit is that it turns out that a lot more of the internal interface here depends on mutation than I thought.
+This is bad for readability and coceptual simplicity, but good in the sense that I can move away from these models first, _then_ see about integrating `clj` later.

+I'll _probably_ take another run up this hill later, but for now, I think I'm moving on to [other issues](https://github.com/inaimathi/house/issues).